plumed/plumed.github.io/masterclass.md

 PLUMED Masterclass is a series of virtual and interactive lectures, each one focused on a specific theme ranging from basic concepts to advanced topics in molecular simulations.
-Each class is composed by two lessons:
+Each class is composed by two lessons held on [Zoom](https://zoom.us/):
 * Lesson I: an overview of the methodological background followed by a brief description of the exercises assigned to the students;
 * Lesson II: a practical lecture in which the instructor solves the assigned exercises.

-In between the two lessons the participants will have one week to complete the exercises on their own or in groups.
+In between the two lessons, the participants will have one week to complete the exercises on their own or in groups.
+They will have access to a dedicated [Slack](https://slack.com/) organization, where they will be able to interact with lecturers and with other participants during the entire week.
+The number of participants will be kept low so as to favor interactions.

 __Topics__